 The State Hermitage museum is one of the largest museums in the world along with the Louvre in Paris, The National Gallery and The British Museum in London, and the Prado Museum in Madrid.
 Its collection includes approximately 3 million exhibits: 15,000 paintings, 12,000 sculptures, and 224,000 objects of applied arts.
 Among world’s museums, one can find only a few that could overcome or outnumber the Hermitage in terms of the size and diversity of the collections owned.
 The treasures gathered here give one the opportunity to get acquainted with what people from both, the East and the West and from more than several dozens of other countries have created.
 Among the museum’s masterpieces there are works of the Scythian art and the most rare findings from the Altay Mountains’ kurgans.
 The expressive exhibits characterize the Russian culture.
-The western collections, ones of the richest in the world, give you an idea about the culture and the arts of nations that lived in the Near, Middle and Far East.
+The eastern collections, ones of the richest in the world, give you an idea about the culture and the arts of nations that lived in the Near, Middle and Far East.
 Among the highlights are creations of the artists from ancient Rome and ancient Greece and complexes of monuments, discovered in the Greek towns of the North Black Sea region.
 The collection of the Western European paintings has earned worldwide fame, and the main reason for this is that it has pieces of art dating to the 13th century and all the way until the 20th century, which means 7 throughout centuries all together.
 Among the most well known pieces are works by Leonardo da Vinci, Raphael, Michelangelo, Titian, El Greco, Diego Velázquez, Peter Paul Rubens, Rembrandt; painting in the impressionist and post-impressionist styles.
 Among European sculptures there are pieces by Michelangelo, Falconet, Canova, Rodin and many other outstanding artists.
 The museum is also famous for its collection of engravings and drawings.

 One of the most numerous in the world is the assembly of the objects and items of applied art.
 Numismatic collections are, in particular, widely known across the world.
 An equal amount of your attention deserves the collection of western European and Russian decorative and appearance weapons.
 On top of this, keep in mind that all of these items are kept or displayed in beautiful rooms and halls, each of which is an outstanding momentum of the Russian architecture.
 Passing through the rooms of the Winter Palace, The Small and the Large Hermitage, visitors not only get acquainted with displayed exhibits but also get the chance to admire and the enjoy the sights of the magnificent interiors of the former Royal residence.